pixiegoes/pixiegoes.github.io/_posts/2015-02-26-Dusseldorf.markdown

 images_folder:		Dusseldorf
 ---

-> It was one of the best ‘fuck it’ decisions of my life!
+> It was one of the best ‘let’s just do it’ decisions of my life!

 As I mention a lot I frigging love booking an [Airbnb](https://www.airbnb.co.uk/c/cgummer1) and a flight myself.
 It's flexible and I know exactly what I'm getting.
 However, me and my pal Katie found a Groupon deal to Budapest and thought we'd take a walk on the wild side.
 We made sure it fitted in with our times off work (being a teacher is very limiting as I can only go during school holidays), and made sure there was still lots available so we had a good chance of booking the dates we wanted.

 However, that's not how it worked.
 In a nutshell it wasn't available and all the alternatives weren't in our budget apart from Düsseldorf...
-After 45mins of bartering with the sales rep we thought fuck it, why not, and booked our cheeky break.
-It was one of the best ‘fuck it’ decisions of my life!
+After 45mins of bartering with the sales rep we thought why not, and booked our cheeky break.
+It was one of the best ‘let’s just do it’ decisions of my life!

 Turns out the weekend we went was Düsseldorf carnival, a three day celebration that sums up the festival season and ends on Mardi Gras.
 Basically, it's the German version of Rio Carnival.
 It was mental.